Hispanic Heritage Month (thru 10/15)

 78%Seniors increased their ability to contribute to the well-being of their community

-81% Alumni feel IUPUI prepared them to work with people from different backgrounds
+81% Alumni feel IU Indianapolis prepared them to work with people from different backgrounds

 $2.3Bcontributed to the region, supporting 30,551 jobs